pearcy/mr-rogers2/README.md

 ## Specs

 Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number.
 Here are some examples with expected behavior along with the "exceptions".
-The exceptions are illustrated below.
+The exceptions are:

+- The number 13 should be replaced with "Won't you be my neighbor?"
+- The number 21 should be replaced with "Boop".
+- The number 32 should be replaced with "Won't you be my neighbor?"

 | Behavior                       | input | output                      |
 | --------------------------     | ----- | --------------------------- |